This Maybelline mascara gives instant volume and it’s now £7

 This bargain buy has amassed billions of views on TikTok

-Using one of the best mascaras can elevate your make-up from average to extraordinary, giving you fluttery, defined lashes that could pass for falsies.
+Having one of the best mascaras in your cosmetics stash can elevate your make-up from average to extraordinary, giving you fluttery, defined lashes that could easily pass for falsies.
 And the undisputed star of the affordable beauty world?
 Maybelline's lash sensational sky high mascara.

-A viral favourite on TikTok, it's easy to see why – its tubing formula delivers impressive lift and length to even the most lacklustre of lashes.
-In her review of Maybelline's sky high mascara, IndyBest's assistant editor, Sarah Jones, praised its performance, saying: “My eyelashes instantly looked lengthened and lifted, and, most impressively, stayed that way all day.”
+A viral favourite on TikTok, and for good reason – its tubing formula delivers impressive lift and length to even the most lacklustre of lashes.
+In her review of Maybelline's sky high mascara, IndyBest's assistant editor, Sarah Jones, sang its praises, saying: “My eyelashes instantly looked lengthened and lifted, and, most impressively, stayed that way all day.”
 As if that wasn't enough of a draw, the mascara is now even more budget-friendly this Black Friday.

-Usually costing £12, the formula often drops by 20-30 per cent, but it normally reaches its lowest price over the Black Friday weekend, which begins tomorrow, 28 November.
-However, as someone who has spent the past month browsing early Black Friday deals, I’ve spotted that the sky high mascara is now the cheapest it's been since July, at just £6.69 on Amazon.
+As someone who has spent the past month browsing Black Friday deals, I’ve spotted that the sky high mascara is now the cheapest it's been since July, at just £6.69 on Amazon.

 If you're clinging onto the dregs of your old tube, keep scrolling for all the details on this deal.